yuhodots/mav-simulation/README.md

 ### Chapter 2.

-I designed the MAV by imitating The'Lockheed F-117 Nighthawk'.
+I designed the MAV by imitating The 'Lockheed F-117 Nighthawk'.

 ![img](./img/2-1.png)